ranja-sarkar/GD/README.md

 <img width="195" alt="1" src="https://github.com/user-attachments/assets/55d7aea9-cf83-42df-8aed-0a85506e6f47">

-**Selecting the appropriate learning rate is crucial in achieving an optimally performing model.**
+**Selecting the appropriate learning rate is crucial in achieving an optimally performing model.** Learning rate controls the eﬀective capacity of the model in a more complicated way than other hyperparameters—the eﬀective capacity of the model is highest when the learning rate is correct for the optimization problem.

 <img width="316" alt="1" src="https://github.com/user-attachments/assets/453a37ea-469a-4373-8a79-ad2589a2e957">